 We headed back to the hotel to get some sleep, for our only full day in the city.

-We got the Subway, and got a little lost, but we soon ended up where we needed to be.
+We got the Subway, and we might have got a little bit lost, but we soon got back on track.
 The plan was to get breakfast in a diner, but we couldn’t find one.
-We ended up in Starbucks, as there’s at least five of them everywhere you look.
+We ended up in Starbucks, as it was the only place we were near.

 We were going to go out to the Statue of Liberty, but we were too cold.
 Plus we were unsure about how much time we had.
 We did see it, but it’s from a distance, as you can probably tell by the picture.

-We then decided to walk to the One World Observatory, as we knew it was somewhere we wanted to visit.
+We then decided to walk to the One World Observatory.
 Being at Ground Zero, was extremely surreal.
 I love how they’ve turned something so horrible into something so beautiful.
-I didn’t want to photograph the memorial directly, as I felt that would be a little disrespectful.
+I didn’t want to photograph the memorial, as I felt that would be disrespectful.
 It was extremely emotional, and it really put everything into perspective.

 After walking around the memorial we went into the One World Observatory, and up to the top.
 It’s the tallest building in New York, and I still don’t think my ears have recovered from the lift.
 The lift is actually really fun, as the whole inside is screens which show the construction of the building.

 After the One World Observatory we did a lot of walking to try to find the hop on, hop off bus tour.
-When we finally found it, we were freezing and tired, so very ready for a sit down.
-We sat on the top, as we thought we may as well considering the views better than being on the bottom.
+We managed to find it in the end, and took a seat on the top.

-We told the tour guide it was my mum’s birthday and he called her out on regular occasions, which she was not happy about.
-The tour was actually really good, we did the Upper West Side and managed to sit through the whole thing outside.
-The only problem was that it was cold, and I mean really cold.
+The tour was really good, we did the Upper West Side and managed to sit through the whole thing outside.
+The only problem was that it was cold.
 When the tour ended I was physically shaking.